Customer service charter

 We welcome feedback on our performance, so we can know to what extent we are meeting your needs.
 If you have any comments or suggestions about improving our service, please let us know by contacting our Business section.

-If you are dissatisfied or have concerns about our day-to-day services, please discuss this with the person you dealt with or their supervisor, and we will try to resolve your concerns immediately.
+If you are dissatisfied, or have concerns about our day-to-day services, please discuss this with the person you dealt with, or ask to speak with their supervisor, and we will try to resolve your concerns immediately.

-If you are still not satisfied, please contact the Human Resources Manager who will respond within ten working days of hearing from you.
+If you are still not satisfied, please contact the Human Resources Manager, who will respond within ten working days.

 If you are still dissatisfied with our service we will refer you to the most appropriate complaints body.